About a month ago, I've broken my mobile phone by droping it in the toilett cubicle.

 Yes, of course, you'd speak something normally - but I should be more careful not to be lazy and stop mixing the two languages.

-the multilingual people works - does anyone have any idea how to sustain what's in the brain and increase the memory capacity?
+I'm very curious to know how the brains of the multilingual people works - does anyone have any idea how to sustain what's in the brain and increase the memory capacity?

 It's very long way to go.....am getting old.